darinz/DL/03_Learning_Process/02_backward_propagation.md

 ## Introduction

+> **Intuition:** Backpropagation is like figuring out which ingredient in a recipe caused a bad taste, and adjusting each one to improve the result.
+The chain rule helps us trace the error back through each layer.

 Backward propagation (backpropagation) is the process of computing gradients by working backwards through the network from the output layer to the input layer.
 The key insight is using the chain rule to efficiently compute gradients for all parameters.

 ### Why Backpropagation?